appbaseio/reactivesearch/content/docs/security/Credentials.md

 sidebar: 'docs'
 ---

-API credentials allow secure access to the appbase.io APIs.
+API credentials allow secure access to the appbase.io apps and clusters.
 They offer a variety of rules to granularly control access to the APIs.

 ## Defaults